davidninow/onedrive_backup_tool/README.md

 You copied the Secret ID instead of the Value.
 Go back to Azure and create a new client secret, then copy the **Value** column.

 ### Browser doesn't open
 Make sure `webbrowser` module is available (it's built into Python).
 Try running in a different terminal.

+### Script was interrupted
+If the backup stops for any reason (power loss, crash, Ctrl+C), simply run the script again with the same settings.
+It will automatically resume from where it left off.
+Progress is saved every 10 files in a hidden `.progress.json` file in your backup folder.

+### Token keeps refreshing without downloading
+This can happen during initial folder scanning if you have many folders.
+The script will eventually stabilize and begin downloading.
+If it refreshes more than 6 times in a row, stop the script (Ctrl+C) and restart it.

 ## Security Notes